Lemon mint: planting, hardiness & usage

 Tip: Ginger mint, which is also called noble mint, is a type of mint that probably resulted from a natural cross between field mint (Mentha arvensis) and spearmint (Mentha spicata).
 The ginger flavour of the leaves is rather subtle and their menthol content is relatively low.
 Mentha x gentilis var. variegata is a form of ginger mint with yellow variegated leaves.

 Like all mints, lemon mint (Mentha gentilis var. citrate) is a deciduous perennial.
-Every year it develops new reddish shoots 40 to 50 cm high.
+Every year it develops new reddish 40 to 50cm high shoots.
 Compared to other mints, these have very delicate and fine leaves that exude a pleasant lemon fragrance.
 Mentha x gentilis var. citrata flowers from July to September.
-Lemon mint’s bright purple flowers then attract numerous insects.
-Like other mint species, lemon mint forms runners and thus spreads further and further in the bed.
+Lemon mint’s bright purple flowers attract numerous insects.
+Like other mint species, lemon mint forms runners, spreading further and further in the bed.
 However, its spreading instinct is not as pronounced as that of some other mint species.

 What is the difference between lemon mint and lemon balm?
-Lemon balm (Melissa officinalis) and lemon mint both belong to the labiates (Lamiaceae) plant family, but within it they belong to different genera – the mints and the balms (Melissa).
+Lemon balm (Melissa officinalis) and lemon mint both belong to the labiates (Lamiaceae) plant family, but within it they belong to different genera: the mints and the balms (Melissa).
 At first glance, the plants look similar, as both are herbaceous perennials.
 Since both belong to the labiate family, even the flowers are similar.
-You can tell the plants apart by their leaves, however.
+You can tell the plants apart by their leaves.
 While the leaves of lemon mint are rather smooth, the leaves of lemon balm have a coarser, blistered structure.
-In contrast to lemon mint, lemon balm is somewhat more drought-tolerant.
-There are also differences in terms of the constituents; lemon balm does not contain menthol, for example.
-Therefore, its lemon aroma is usually a little more intense.
+In contrast to lemon mint, lemon balm is somewhat more drought tolerant.
+There are also differences in terms of the contained substances: lemon balm does not contain menthol, so its lemon aroma is usually a little more intense.

 Planting lemon mint: how and where to do it

-It is best to plant lemon mint in a loose, hummus and nutrient-rich soil with a neutral pH value.
-In the garden, you can improve heavy, clay soil by working some of our Plantura Rasensand and Plantura Organic All Purpose Compost into the subsoil before planting the lemon mint.
+It is best to plant lemon mint in loose, hummus and nutrient-rich soil with a neutral pH value.
+In the garden, you can improve heavy, clay soil by working some sand and our Plantura Organic All Purpose Compost into the subsoil before planting the lemon mint.
 This reduces the risk of waterlogging, which lemon mint does not tolerate.
 Soils that are too sandy and dry out quickly can also be improved by working in our Plantura Organic All Purpose Compost so that the soil can better retain water and nutrients.

 Organic All Purpose Compost, 40L